Optimal stopping contract for Public Private Partnerships under moral hazard: Abstract

-This paper studies optimal Public Private Partnerships contract between a public entity and a consortium, in continuous-time and with a continuous payment, with the possibility for the public to stop the contract.
+This paper studies optimal Public Private Partnerships contracts between a public entity and a consortium, in continuous-time and with a continuous payment, {and} the possibility for the public to stop the contract.
 The public ("she") pays a continuous rent to the consortium ("he"), while the latter gives a best response characterized by his effort.
-This effect impacts the drift of the social welfare, until a terminal date decided by the public when she stops the contract and gives compensation to the consortium.
-Usually, the public can not observe the effort done by the consortium, leading to a principal agent's problem with moral hazard.
-We solve this optimal stochastic control with optimal stopping problem in this context of moral hazard.
+This effort impacts the drift of the social welfare, until a terminal date decided by the public when she stops the contract and gives compensation to the consortium.
+Usually, the public cannot observe the effort done by the consortium, leading to a principal agent's problem with moral hazard. {Therefore this paper formalizes such PPP contracts into a contract theory problem.
+Due to the long-term characteristic of PPP contracts, the public should incentivize the consortium to provide effort not only through the terminal payment but also through the rent paid until the end of the contract.} We solve this optimal stochastic control with optimal stopping problem in this context of moral hazard.
 The public value function is characterized by the solution of an associated Hamilton Jacobi Bellman Variational Inequality.
-The public value function and the optimal effort and rent processes are computed numerically by using the Howard algorithm.
+The public value function, the optimal effort and rent processes are computed numerically by using the Howard algorithm.
 In particular, the impact of the social welfare's volatility on the optimal contract is studied.

-{\it Keywords}: Moral Hazard, Public Private Partnership, stochastic control, optimal stopping, { Hamilton Jacobi Bellman variational inequality, Howard algorithm}.
+{\it Keywords}: Moral Hazard, Public Private Partnership, stochastic control, optimal stopping, Hamilton Jacobi Bellman Variational Inequality, Howard algorithm.

 {\it MSC Classification} : 60G40, 91B40, 91B70, 93E40.